solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Many of the items discussed thus far operate in their own sphere of influence and are not designed to work directly with each other.
-Every secure features provided by Microsoft Azure and corresponding applications like Azure Active Directory contain on piece of the security puzzle.
+Every secure feature provided by Microsoft Azure and corresponding applications like Azure Active Directory contain on piece of the security puzzle.
 Something is needed to bring all the pieces together to provide a full picture of the security posture and to allow the quick